layja13/Machine-Learning-Exportation-of-Crop-Values/README.md

 # Machine-Learning-Exportation-of-Crop-Values
-Machine Learning Assignment at University of Sussex.
+Machine Learning Master's Assignment at University of Sussex.